 Alyssa is a graduate of the University of Victoria's School of Law and joined the firm in 2015.
 Alyssa was the recipient of the William R. McIntyre Medal from the University of Victoria, which is awarded to a graduating student who exhibits exemplary dedication to community service, student leadership, and academic achievement.

-- Law Society of the Northwest Territories, Member of the Admissions Committee
+- Law Society of the Northwest Territories, Member of the Discipline Committee

-- Law Society of Nunavut, Member of the Admissions Committee
+- Law Society of Nunavut, Vice-Chair of the Admissions Committee

 - Canadian Bar Association, Member